Mrs E C Peacock – Head of Department

 All sets take the Higher Level IGCSE paper.
 The top two sets are currently accelerated and take the exam at the end of Year 10.
-They then start their ‘A’ level course in Year 11, with the intention of completing the full ‘A’ Level by the end of Year 12.
+They then start their A Level course in Year 11, with the intention of completing the full A Level by the end of Year 12.
 We realise that this is rather an ambitious programme and it is subject to change depending on the strength of talent in that year group.

 To enable boys to put their mathematical skills to good use they are entered into a number of Mathematical competitions during the year.
-The Challenges set by the Liverpool Mathematics Society are by far the most popular and a number of Year 7 boys in particular have gained prizes or certificates of commendation.
+The Challenges set by the Liverpool Mathematics Society are by far the most popular, and a number of Year 7 boys have gained prizes or certificates of commendation.
 The Challenges are presented in an evening of mathematical fun at Liverpool University.
-Boys are also entered for the Challenge set by the UK Mathematics Trust, a prestige competition which enables boys bring their wits and skills to bear on a set of logical puzzles.
+Boys are also entered for the Challenge set by the UK Mathematics Trust, a prestige competition which enables boys to bring their wits and skills to bear on a set of logical puzzles.